Text to Speech

 Murf's Natural-Sounding TTS for the Win!

+With Murf, you get control over how your voiceovers sound.
+You can choose from different styles, like Narration, Newscast, Excited, or Calm, depending on what fits your content.
 The Variability feature is useful if you want multiple takes of the same line, so you can pick the one that feels most natural.
-For even more precision, Say It My Way lets you guide the AI’s pitch, pacing, and intonation.
-You can also use Word-level Emphasis to make certain words stand out, giving your speech more nuance.
+For even more precision, Say It My Way lets you guide the AI's pitch, pacing, and intonation.

 Murf's newest API, Falcon, takes things a step further.
 It's built for speed and scale, letting you create voice agents that respond quickly and sound natural.
 Key features include: